Jayesh-Office/UserManagement/README.md

 2. Open the project in your favourite code editor.
 3. After successfully scanning the index file by code editor please go to UserdetailstestApplication file and Run the file.

+# Database
+In this project for Database we have used Postgres.
+Please change/modify the "application.properties" as per your Database configuration.

 Following are the apis endpoints-
 1. Login endpoint "/api/users/login" -  <br />